 Has your furnace stopped working?
-These top 5 furnace problems and the simple solutions may help to get it working.
-Click on the interactive photo for details.
+These top 5 furnace problems and their simple solutions may help to get it working.
+Mouse over the picture below for details.

 Having trouble with your furnace?
 You’re not alone.
-Once the cold weather sets in, furnace problems become increasingly common.
-Thankfully, many issues have easy DIY fixes.
-The first line of defense: Check to see if your HVAC system has power.
-The last thing you want is to have a service tech come to your home just to have him or her flip a switch at the breaker.
-If power is not the issue, there are other glitches you can check for yourself before calling for service.
+Fortunately, many problems have easy DIY fixes.
+The first step: Check whether your HVAC system has power.
+You don’t want to have a service tech come to your home just to flip a switch at the breaker box.
+If power isn’t the problem, check other possible glitches before calling for service.

-Troubleshoot your issues with tips from Martin Orozco, an HVAC pro at Sears Home Services.
-These solutions work with most furnaces, but, as always, you should check your device’s manual first and make sure you’re not voiding your warranty.
+Troubleshoot furnace issues with these tips from Martin Orozco, an HVAC pro at Sears Home Services.
+While these suggestions work for most furnaces, you should check your furnace’s manual first to make sure you’re not voiding your warranty.

 #1 PROBLEM: Thermostat isn’t working

-LIKELY CULPRIT: If your heat isn’t coming on at all, the first thing you should do is check the batteries.
-Change them if necessary, and, while you’re at it, give the thermostat a good dusting inside with a small paintbrush.
+LIKELY CULPRIT: If your heat isn’t coming on at all, try changing the batteries in the thermostat, if it has batteries.
+While you’re at it, give the thermostat a good dusting inside with a small paintbrush.

 You can also try to reboot it.
-Keep your thermostat set to heat but turn the temperature down to about 60º.
+With the thermostat set to Heat, turn the temperature down to about 60º.
 Then, turn the breaker switch off for 30 seconds and turn it back on.
 Still nothing?
 Call in an expert.